andiprasetyooo923-commits/verus-mining-andiencoe/VERUSPHP/README.md

 📥 INSTALLATION & USAGE

-Open Termux and run the following commands one by one:
+Open Termux and run the following commands one by one.

 1. Update Termux packages